carriejv/technician/README.md

 `Aliaser` allows access via both the alias and the original key by default.
 This passthrough behavior is configurable by passing `'full'`, `'partial'`, or `'none'` to the constructor or ending an `Alias` call with `withPassthrough()`, `withPartialPassthrough()`, or `withoutPassthrough()`.

-Partial passthrough allows access only to keys which are unaliased.
+Partial passthrough blocks access to aliased keys by their unaliased name.
 No passthrough prevents data from being returned by anything other than explicitly set aliases.

 ### Interpreter